Temirlan-qa/Temirlan-qa/README.md

 ### Hi there 👋

-I'm Temirlan from Kazakhstan, and I do mobile applications.I really enjoy learning languages and frameworks like Dart, Flutter or Python, as well as work in Flutter.Now I'm trainee of innlab.kz
+I'm Temirlan from Kazakhstan, and I do mobile applications.
+I really enjoy learning languages and frameworks like Dart, Flutter, or Python, as well as working in Flutter.Now I'm trainee of innlab.kz